 (15 months before the BIG day)

 Then the struggle of finding the perfect Church for our Catholic ceremony started.
 As per Filipino tradition, the wedding location should always be from where the bride comes from.
 But then again, practicality wise, choosing the best location needed compromise since we are from two different cities.
 I’m from the North and he’s from the South.
-To make things work, we both decided to have it in Manila so it will accesible for both sides and would still adhere to old traditions.
+To make things work, we both decided to have it in Manila so it will accessible for both sides and would still adhere to old traditions.
 Both sides happy.
 From there, we trimmed down our list to 3 Catholic Churches in Manila.
-Without a heartbeat, we chose SAN AGUSTIN CHURCH inside the historic walled-city of Intramuros!
-Aside from being one of the oldest and most famous church in the country, it just gave us that this is it feeling when we first saw its pics online.
+Without a heartbeat, we chose SAN AGUSTIN CHURCH inside the historic walled city of Intramuros!
+Aside from being one of the oldest and most famous church in the country, a UNESCO World Heritage Church for that matter, it just gave us that this is it feeling when we first saw its pics online.
 We just knew we wanted to be married there!

 Next on the list that we considered to book early was the venue and caterer.
 Tips from former brides who are friends and relatives as well as wedding forums and magazines highly suggest booking these top 3 major suppliers.
 After reading countless reviews, checking out venue and caterer profiles and recommendations from both former couples and professional wedding coordinators, we have selected a new events place inside Intramuros which embodies an old Spanish-inspired casa called LA CASTELLANA which is situated a block away from our church and then JOSIAH’S CATERING for our catering service. (**As of this writing, we are currently keeping tabs on Josiah’s performance since there were 2 wedding events that received negative feedbacks online from couples.
 After talking to our coordinator, she assured us that if we can’t let go with the deposit, we’ll just have to be more keen and OC in dealing with them to ensure high quality service.
 Just like what Ayie said, there’s no perfect supplier.
 All caterers have their own horror stories. **)